 Ordering Process

-Patient samples for the Oncotype DX® assay are submitted for analysis to the Genomic Health Laboratory, a licensed clinical laboratory with a Certification of Accredidation under the Clinical Laboratory Improvements Amendments (CLIA).
+Patient samples for the Oncotype DX® assay are submitted for analysis to Genomic Health, a licensed clinical laboratory with a Certification of Accredidation under the Clinical Laboratory Improvements Amendments (CLIA).
 Genomic Health is also a CAP (College of American Pathologists) accredited clinical laboratory.
 Tumor analysis requires one fixed paraffin-embedded tumor block (neutral buffered formalin is the preferred fixative).
 The results of the Oncotype DX assay are available within 10-14 days from the date the tumor sample is received by Genomic Health.
 If you would like to learn more about our ordering process, click here.
 If you are a treating physician (or other authorized healthcare provider) and would like to order the Oncotype DX Assay, please select the test type below to get started.

 Order in Progress